sketchplugins/plugin-directory/README.md

 - [Move To Library Sketchplugin](https://github.com/ahmedmigo/move-to-library-sketchplugin), by Ahmed Genaidy: You can now move symbol from your project to any library and re-attach all the symbol instances to this library. also it keep the overrides without any problems and it work with abstract that have libraries not in your local machine
 - [Frontitude](https://www.frontitude.com), by Frontitude: One place for your UX copy, from design to production.
 - [Hs Plugin](https://github.com/Weibotaoa/Weibotaoa), by 韦博韬: sketch插件
-- [Nudge, Push, Shove.](http://www.nudgepushshove.com), by Michael Fouquet: Change the big and small nudge settings right within Sketch.
-Plus, get access to an even bigger nudge setting.
-- [Abstract](https://abstract.com), by Abstract: Abstract lets you manage, version, and document your designs in one place
-- [Google Sheets Content Sync](https://github.com/dwilliames/google-sheets-content-sync-sketch-plugin), by David Williames: Edit and collaborate on your content in Google Sheets, then sync in back to your sketch files.